General questions

 Photo Upload Service

-You will be presented with nine different options relating to differing dermatological issues.
-You should choose the category that most represents your dermatological issue, even if you have more than one.
+You will be presented with nine different options relating to differing skin issues.
+You should choose the category that most represents your skin issue, even if you have more than one.

 Each category has a unique and comprehensive questionnaire that has been specifically designed to obtain the same information that a dermatologist would typically ask you in a clinic.